 NOTE: The refund procedure above works similarly for all other payment processors.

 Processing Refunds in PayPal

 For orders processed on the OCU checkout that used PayPal as the payment method, we recommend to search for the order's Transaction ID in the Activity section of your PayPal account:

-The Transaction ID can be found directly within the Order in your Shopify admin as seen here:
+The Transaction ID can be found directly within the Timeline section of the Order in your Shopify admin as seen here: